 Choose me to help write or produce your story and I’ll deliver 200 pages so good, readers will forego sleep rather than stop reading.

 That’s what your readers get.

 Imagine if people would sit and listen to you tell your story, for between 5 and 10 hours.
 That’s a long time, right?
 Common wisdom is that a 90-second video stretches most people’s attention.
 But with a book, readers will willingly stay with your story for hours on end, often over a period of a week or more.
 Imagine just how deeply your story will be rooted in their hearts and minds.
 And if they like it enough, your readers will lend it to their friends, or gift it, or recommend it.

 This is the power your book will have to communicate your values to the world.

 Like most everything else I do, I aim for simplicity in my offering.
-I provide four kinds of services.
+I provide five kinds of services.

 Collaborative writing.
 My passion is for writing stories with a purpose: a social entrepreneur’s memoir, the book describing a charity’s founding, member stories for a non-profit.
 No book is too small: I delight in conveying your message concisely yet powerfully for maximum impact.

 Book proposals.
 I excel at writing pitch packages for submission to literary agents and publishers.
 I get a kick out of crafting a blend of creative development and market analysis, distilling it into an attention-grabbing package.
 For self-publishing authors, I create book “blueprints” that clearly express their concept, their audience, and their path to market.